 Grant and Cavanagh (2004) argue, not by chance, that such a task must be considered an ethical duty towards the client.
 In their favor, I can affirm that whereas the coachee is responsible to pursue and execute the action plan, it is undeniable that the responsibilities of a coach are many and all equally important:

-- create a positive environment for the conversation;
+- to create a positive environment for the conversation

-- pay attention to changes on topics, sentiments and motivations;
+- to pay attention to changes in topics, sentiments, and motivations

-- provide regular feedback while not giving suggestions
+- to provide regular feedback while not giving suggestions

 In this regard, some time ago it came to my mind a very famous Italian literate that we use to study at school: Alessandro Manzoni, the promoter of Italian Romanticism.
 From a cultural point of view, Manzoni was a turning point for two reasons.
-In the first place, he refused outdated classical schemes, to him inadequate in relation to the society of his time, because they were rich of ancient allegories that refer to obsolete moral values.
-For this reason, he proposed an artistic change aimed to the actualization of forms and contents.
-In the second place, he was also a linguistic reformer that influenced firstly our written, then spoken language: a landmark for the evolution to the modern Italian.
+In the first place, he refused outdated classical schemes, to him inadequate for the society of his time, because they were rich in ancient allegories that refer to obsolete moral values.
+For this reason, he proposed an artistic change aimed at the actualization of forms and contents.
+In the second place, he was also a linguistic reformer that influenced firstly our written, then spoken language: a landmark for their evolution into the modern Italian.

-If we were to use a political attribute, we would say that Manzoni was a revolutionary of his genre; by less radical terms, we can consider him an agile mind, aimed at the significant improvement of communication in function of a moral growth.
+If we were to use a political attribute, we would say that Manzoni was a revolutionary of his genre; in less radical terms, we can consider him an agile mind, aimed at the significant improvement of communication in function of moral growth.

 - Interesting as Medium.
-A language which is actual, understandable in its means and meanings that is able to challenge, yet entertain
+A language that is actual, understandable in its means and meanings that is able to challenge, yet entertaining

 - Useful as Purpose.
-The art, as moment of leisure, is also a learning moment.
+Art is leisure, and also a tool that triggers learning experiences.

-Here I would gladly substitute “Art” with “Coaching” to the context, so that we can observe how Manzoni’s Triad is well and alive in such practice if done correctly.
-Briefly, I elaborate my theory to demonstrate how a literary model of XIX century can transform into a fresh ethical model for the coach.
+Here I would gladly substitute “Art” with “Coaching” for the sake of our context so that we can observe how Manzoni’s Triad is well and alive in such practice if done correctly.
+Briefly, I elaborate on my theory to demonstrate how a literary model of the XIX century can transform into a fresh ethical model for the coach.

 Real as Object